Cheapest Car Insurance in Arkansas

 Arkansas uses a point system managed by the Office of Driver Services.
 Points range from 3 to 8 per violation depending on severity and more points will mean higher insurance cost.

 Here's why that matters for insurance: Carriers check your Arkansas driving record at renewal.
-The 36-month window is also roughly how long a violation impacts your rate.
+Your rate will be impacted for 36-months after the violation.
 When points fall off, re-shop immediately.
 DUI and reckless driving convictions are an exception.
 Those stay on your record for insurance purposes for five years, so the rate impact is longer.
 You can check your current point total and driving record through the Arkansas DFA driving records portal.

 $93